-The Food and Drug Administration (FDA or Agency) announces a forthcoming public advisory committee meeting of the Pediatric Oncology Subcommittee of the Oncologic Drugs Advisory Committee.
-The general function of the committee is to provide advice and recommendations to FDA on regulatory issues.
+The Food and Drug Administration (FDA) announces a forthcoming public advisory committee meeting of the Pediatric Oncology Subcommittee of the Oncologic Drugs Advisory Committee.
+The general function of the subcommittee is to provide advice and recommendations to FDA on regulatory issues.
 The meeting will be open to the public.
 FDA is establishing a docket for public comment on this document.

 FDA is establishing a docket for public comment on this meeting.
-The docket number is FDA-2019-N-1620.
-The docket will close on June 19, 2019.
-Submit either electronic or written comments on this public meeting by June 19, 2019.
+The docket number is FDA-2020-N-1302.
+The docket will close on May 10, 2021.
+Submit either electronic or written comments on this public meeting by May 10, 2021.
 Please note that late, untimely filed comments will not be considered.
-Electronic comments must be submitted on or before June 19, 2019.
+Electronic comments must be submitted on or before May 10, 2021.
 The https://www.regulations.gov electronic filing system will accept comments until 11:59 p.m.
-Eastern Time at the end of June 19, 2019.
+Eastern Time at the end of May 10, 2021.
 Comments received by mail/hand delivery/courier (for written/paper submissions) will be considered timely if they are postmarked or the delivery service acceptance receipt is on or before that date.

-Comments received on or before June 6, 2019, will be provided to the committee.
+Comments received on or before April 28, 2021, will be provided to the subcommittee.
 Comments received after that date will be taken into consideration by FDA.
 In the event that the meeting is cancelled, FDA will continue to evaluate any relevant applications or information, and consider any comments submitted to the docket, as appropriate.

 You may submit comments as follows: